1. International practice and regulation

 3. Professional indemnity insurance

 The Provision of Services Regulations 2009 require us to notify details of the insurers who provide Cooley UK, its partners, staff and connected entities with professional liability insurance cover that Cooley UK, as a firm of solicitors practising in England and Wales, is obliged to hold by the Solicitors Regulation Authority.
 The qualifying insurers are Liberty Mutual Insurance Europe Limited whose address is 3rd Floor Two Minster Court, Mincing Lane, London EC3R 7YE.
 This insurance covers Cooley UK's practice in England and Wales and extends to acts or omissions wherever in the world they may occur.

 4. Solicitors’ compensation fund

-The Solicitors Compensation Fund Rules 2011 provide for the Law Society to establish and maintain a fund for compensation claims.
+The Solicitors Indemnity Fund Rules, 2012 provide for the Law Society to establish and maintain a fund for compensation claims.
 Grants are made from the fund at the discretion of the Solicitors Regulation Authority.